49 ODEs

 In a resistive medium, there are drag forces at play.
 If this force is proportional to the velocity, say, with proportion \(\gamma\), then the equations become:

-\[\begin{align*} x''(t) &= -\gamma x'(t), & \quad y''(t) &= -\gamma y'(t) -g, \\ x(0) &= x_0, &\quad y(0) &= y_0,\\ x'(0) &= v_0\cos(\alpha),&\quad y'(0) &= v_0 \sin(\alpha). \end{align*}\]
+\[ \begin{align*} x''(t) &= -\gamma x'(t), & \quad y''(t) &= -\gamma y'(t) -g, \\ x(0) &= x_0, &\quad y(0) &= y_0,\\ x'(0) &= v_0\cos(\alpha),&\quad y'(0) &= v_0 \sin(\alpha). \end{align*} \]

 We now attempt to solve these.

-@syms alpha::real, γ::postive, v()
+@syms alpha::real, γ::positive, v()

 @syms x_0::real y_0::real v_0::real